adafruit/ci-arduino/README.md

 ## Automated Example Verification Bash Functions

-`build_examples` will build all `.ino` examples in the repo using the passed platform.
+`build_platform` will build all `.ino` examples in the repo using the passed platform.
 The platforms are defined in the `MAIN_PLATFORMS` and `AUX_PLATFORMS` associative arrays at the top of the script.

 All of the examples will be built with the platforms in `MAIN_PLATFORMS` if you call `build_main_platforms`, and `AUX_PLATFORMS` can be used to define other platforms that don't need to be verified for every repo.

-Build the examples using the main platforms:
+Build the examples using the platforms in the MAIN_PLATFORMS array:
 ```
 script:
   - build_main_platforms